Richard Sorge: Fictional depictions

 In 1971, a comic book based on Sorge's life, Wywiadowca XX wieku ("20th Century Intelligence Officer"), was published in the People's Republic of Poland to familiarise younger readers with Sorge.

-There is a monument to Sorge in Baku, Azerbaijan.
 Sorge also appears in Osamu Tezuka's Adolf manga.
 In his 1981 book, Their Trade is Treachery, the author Chapman Pincher asserted that Sorge, a GRU agent himself, recruited the Englishman Roger Hollis in China in the early 1930s to provide information.
 Hollis later returned to England, joined MI5 just before World War II began and eventually became the director-general of MI5 from 1956 to 1965.
 As detailed by former MI5 staffer Peter Wright in his 1988 book Spycatcher, Hollis was accused of being a Soviet agent, but despite several lengthy and seemingly thorough investigations, no conclusive proof was ever obtained.

 One of Aleksandar Hemon's first stories in English is "The Sorge Spy Ring" (TriQuarterly, 1997).
 The 2003 Japanese film Spy Sorge, directed by Masahiro Shinoda, details his exploits in Shanghai and in Japan.
 In the film, he is portrayed by the Scottish actor Iain Glen.
 In 2016, one of Moscow's Moscow Central Circle rail stations was named after Sorge (Zorge).
 A Russian television series, "Richard Sorge.
 Master Spy", was a twelve-episode series filmed in 2019.